ilias-chatzistefanidis/HetNets-steering/README.md

 ## Info
-**Please consider citing the dataset**.
+**If you find the repo useful, please consider citing the dataset**.
 The data are published in the IEEE Dataport: https://ieee-dataport.org/documents/ue-statistics-time-series-cqi-lte-networks#

 This repo contains the data and code that are used to develop intelligent smart steering in heterogeneous ultra-dense beyond-5G networks.
 We use the following network topology: